-Made in the Gorge is an artist cooperative retail store located in downtown Hood River, Oregon, just a few doors away from the historic Hood River Hotel.
+Made in the Gorge is an artist cooperative retail store located downtown Hood River Oregon.
+Shop with us at 108 Oak, mid-block between First & Second Streets on the north side; and just a few doors away from the historic Hood River Hotel.

 Seven creatives offer art and gifts, handmade in the Columbia River Gorge.
-Locally made Pottery, Glass, Jewelry, Metal Art, Natural Skin Care, Photography, Watercolor, Prints and more, you are sure to find unique items for your home, office, personal adornment and gift giving needs.
+Locally made Pottery, Art Glass, Jewelry, Metal Art, Photography, Watercolor, Prints, Stemware, Natural Skin Care and more.
+You'll find unique items for your home, office, personal adornment and gift giving needs.

 Steven Daniel - Dee Pottery